needle-mirror/com.unity.ai.navigation/Documentation~/CreateNavMeshObstacle.md

-# Creating a NavMesh Obstacle
+# Create a NavMesh Obstacle

 NavMesh Obstacle components can be used to describe obstacles the agents should avoid while navigating.
 For example the agents should avoid physics controlled objects, such as crates and barrels while moving.